alexcasalboni/unleash-edge-fork/docs/quickstart.md

     :::warning[Important note about Docker and localhost]

-    When using Docker with a local Unleash instance, `localhost` will refer to the container itself so you cannot simply use `http://localhost:4242`.
+    When using Docker with a local Unleash instance, `localhost` refers to the container itself, so you cannot use `http://localhost:4242`.
     You'll need to use a different hostname, depending on where the Unleash instance is running.

     <Tabs>